mkobar/runetcd/README.md

 DISCLAIMER: I dumped a lot of code without much documentation and optimization.
 It needs to be cleaned up and better organized.
-Further work will continue at https://github.com/gyuho/runetcd.
+Further work will be continued at https://github.com/gyuho/runetcd.

 <br>